Stratford Junior High 1950-1978

 HBW Student Population Trends

-H-B Woodlawn students and staff believe that diversity in student population will lead to a better working and learning environment for students.
-Throughout HBW’s history, we notice a constant change in student population.
+H-B Woodlawn students and staff believe that diversity in the student population will lead to a better working and learning environment for students.
+Throughout HBW’s history, we have noticed a constant change in the student population.
 Beginning as two very small programs, the Merger created a school with students ranging from 7th to 12th grades and later adding 6th grade.

 The age span of students increased again with the addition of the HILT and Stratford programs which both have students up to age 21.
 These programs, and the Asperger program in 2010, brought many different types of students to the building.
 The desire for diversity even brought the lawsuit in 1997 against the lottery weighed to increase ethnic diversity.